rerun-io/rerun/docs/content/concepts/blueprint.md

 -   The blueprint is the configuration that determines how the data from the recording is displayed.

-Both of these pieces are crucial -- without the recording there is nothing to show, and without the blueprint there is no way to show it.
+Both of these pieces are crucial—without the recording there is nothing to show, and without the blueprint there is no way to show it.
 Even if you have used Rerun before without explicitly loading a blueprint, the Viewer was actually creating one for you.
 Without a blueprint, there is literally nothing